 Newgale is a popular surfing beach on Pembrokeshire's west coast.
-Approximately 2 miles long, it's one of Pembrokeshire's longest beaches and is mostly fine sand backed by a storm bank of pebbles - at high tide the sea comes right up to the pebble bank.
+Approximately 2 miles long, it usually attains the Blue Flag Award, and is one of Pembrokeshire's longest beaches.
+The shore is mostly fine sand backed by a storm bank of pebbles - at high tide the sea comes right up to the pebble bank.
 Towards the southern end of Newgale is the small headland of Maidenhall Point which has a walk-through cave.
 Beyond it are some smaller coves with rock-pools.

 Surf conditions are usually reliable but it's best to avoid high water when the waves hit the pebble bank.
 It's suitable for beginners, and there's always plenty of space.